PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * For unregulated Cryptocurrency Market Person is left for his own, it's illegal.
 * When e.service take money without providing accepted by user terms of use & w/o notification, it's illegal.
 * Personal Identification Code could be used for authorization of some actions, awareness after loss of this information could be lacking.
-* Authentication information is Confidential data and by giving this data to other Person there should be legitimate interest through giving permit to represent that person.
+* Authentication information is Confidential data and by giving this data to other Person there have to be legitimate interest through giving permit to represent that person.
 Systems like that could be a target by scammers too.
 ```

 ```
 ##### I ncident

 According this check [esveikata.lt](https://www.esveikata.lt/duomenuSauga) provided information lacks of more visibility from e.service owner of commitment to keep "Privacy Policy" intact.
 According this check [esveikata.lt](https://www.esveikata.lt/slapukai) provided a Sample of Required Cookies as of "to Pay for Services" & ESPBI Information System Regulations include an "Aim" to create effective Payment Control System.
-There should be a concern that Pharmacy Information Systems provide information to ESPBI Information System and send additional information like Payment Type.
+There have to be a concern that Pharmacy Information Systems provide information to ESPBI Information System and send additional information like Payment Type.
 The Question: Why You collect data, that are not meant to pursue those Aims of ESPBI System?
 The Check was conducted of ESPBI (2021) & IPR (2023).
 According this check [esveikata.lt](https://www.esveikata.lt/) there could be found a Security Measure of "Content Security Policy" and privileges for e.Services from Tech Giants Alphabet and Microsoft.
 The Question: Does Attack Vector are plausible that somebody would be able to misuse of their Services by phishing message with usage of their Payment System(s)?
 ```

 ```
 ##### R esults
 Plausible lacking of Professional Risk Assessments over System Data Types.
-Data minimisation should be taken more seriously (General Data Protection Reglament).
+Data minimisation has to be taken more seriously (General Data Protection Reglament).
 Highly probable that Clients and Customers does not get relevant information about Payments, Payment Types and they could be more easily fooled.
 ```